Zentoboo/BetterDino/README.md

 - The dino has 3 hearts.
     - When a dino gets hit it, it reduces the heart of the dino by 1 and there is a small time frame where the dino is immune from getting hit.
     - Once the dino is hit the 3rd time, it has no hearts left so the dino is considered dead and its game over.
+- The game increases in speed determined by game speed which increments by 1 for every determined level length (example: each time points modulus 100 points is passed, the game speed increases by 1)
 ### Player actions:
 - NOTE: in this version of the game players can perform actions with no cooldown.
 1. Press `W` or `Up` key to jump (hold jump to reach its maximum; release `W` to go down faster)